Osip Mandelstam: Marriage and family

 In 1916, Mandelstam was passionately involved with the poet Marina Tsvetayeva.
 According to her biographer, "Of the many love affairs with men that Marina embarked upon with such intensity during this period, it was probably the only one that was physically consummated."
 Mandelstam was said to have had an affair with the poet Anna Akhmatova.
 She insisted throughout her life that their relationship had always been a very deep friendship, rather than a sexual affair.
 In the 1910s, he was in love, secretly and unrequitedly, with a Georgian princess and St. Petersburg socialite Salomea Andronikova, to whom Mandelstam dedicated his poem "Solominka" (1916).

-In 1922, Mandelstam married Nadezhda Mandelstam in Kyiv, Ukraine, where she lived with her family, but the couple settled in Moscow.
+In 1922, Mandelstam married Nadezhda Mandelstam in Kiev, Ukraine, where she lived with her family, but the couple settled in Moscow.
 He continued to be attracted to other women, sometimes seriously.
 Their marriage was threatened by his falling in love with other women, notably Olga Vaksel in 1924–25 and Mariya Petrovykh in 1933–34.
 Nadezha Mandelstam formed a lifelong friendship with Anna Akhmatova, who was a guest in the Mandelstam's apartment when he was arrested for the first time, but complained that she could never be friendly with Tsvetayeva, partly because "I had decided on Akhmatova as 'top' woman poet".
 She also complained that Tsvetayeva could not take her eyes off her husband, and that "she accused me of being jealous of her."

-During Mandelstam's years of imprisonment, 1934–38, Nadezhda accompanied him into exile.
+During Mandelstam's years of imprisonment in 1934–38, Nadezhda accompanied him into exile.
 Given the real danger that all copies of Osip's poetry would be destroyed, she worked to memorize his entire corpus, as well as to hide and preserve select paper manuscripts, all the while dodging her own arrest.
 In the 1960s and 1970s, as the political climate thawed, she was largely responsible for arranging clandestine republication of Mandelstam's poetry.